TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 22/Proverbs 22.12.md

 ---

-The eyes of Jehovah preserve [him that hath] knowledge; But he overthroweth the words of the treacherous man.
+The eyes of Yahweh watch over knowledge; but he frustrates the words of the unfaithful.